spinoza-centre/prfpy_csenf/README.rst

-pRFpy_csenf
+prfpy_csenf
 ========
-Version of prfpy + contrast sensitivity functions...
+Version of prfpy with added functions to fit contrast sensitivity data Edited by Marcus Daghlian

+See example notebook for introduction
 ...
 pRFpy is a package that allows you to simulate and fit population receptive field (pRF) parameters from time series data.